 domestic applicant or domestic student is an Australian or New Zealand citizen or an Australian Permanent Resident;

-international student is an overseas student who is an IPRS or SIRF holder commencing from 1 January in the year of commencement of the scholarship;
+international student is an overseas student who is an International Postgraduate Research Scholarship (IPRS) or Scholarship for International Research Fees (SIRF) holder commencing from 1 January in the year of commencement of the scholarship;

 internal student is a person undertaking study towards a higher degree by research who, except for approved periods, will conduct research and study towards the higher degree on a campus of the University for most or all of their period of candidature;